puyepuye/lab2-branching-and-merging/README.md

 it as a reference as needed.
 The short video (about 4 minutes) is well worth a quick view in the link above.

-- The first coding part in this activity is (very loosely) based on a common problem encountered in problems posted on https://projecteuler.net/archives which is another interesting source of challenging programming problems.
+- The first part in this activity is (very loosely) based on a common problem encountered in problems posted on https://projecteuler.net/archives which is another interesting source of challenging programming problems.
 You might also recognize that the multiples of 3 and 5 problem from last week came from there.
 If you are looking for challenges, definitely check it out.